 Introduce a new article 4.10.6

+Additives must be designated by the name of the functional class they belong to, followed by their specific name or, if appropriate, ISN number.
+If an additive belongs to more than one of the functional classes, the functional class appropriate to the principal function in the case of the wine in question shall be indicated.

 The following functional classes shall be used for labelling additives, together with the specific name or recognized numerical identification such as the Codex International Numbering System (CAC/GL 36-1989) for the presentation of wine additives: